Answered By: Kealin McCabe Last Updated: Aug 21, 2018 Views: 30

-Begin by entering in your broadest keyword (Mental Illness) Make sure you click "Suggest Subject Terms" to make use of the controlled vocabulary.
+Begin by entering in your broadest keyword (Depression) Make sure you click "Suggest Subject Terms" to make use of the controlled vocabulary.

 The thesaurus will then recommend which term it prefers, as seen here: